 “All in California.
 I killed 1 Indian at Oroville 1951 (it was in 1950).
 I killed 1 white men (sic) at Marysville.
 I killed one man at Roseville 51.
 I killed one man at Stockton.
 I killed 1 man at Merced.
 I shot 1 man six time in jungle Sacramento.”

-Sacramento authorities contacted the two state investigators who rushed over to partake in the long questioning that soon followed.
+Sacramento authorities contacted the two state investigators who rushed over to partake in the interrogation that soon followed.
 Their interest was in the twelve men murdered with rocks and clubs over the last thirteen years.
 Gomez’s initial confession included five of them and with aid of the victim files, he copped to three more, but not the four others they assumed he was responsible for killing.
 Gomez’s memory wasn’t the best but he did give them enough details for eight of them, which led them to later conclude he was telling the truth.

 The bullet-riddled body of Warren Hood Cunningham was not on their list.
 He was, however, at the top of Sacramento County’s list.
 The following day, January 25, deputies took Gomez to the ‘jungle’ and there, not far from the riverbank, he pointed to a demolished cardboard shack where Cunningham was sitting when he shot him from 60 to 100 feet away.
 Of all the men he killed, Gomez remembered every detail of killing Cunningham, which was more than enough to satisfy the district attorney who charged him with first-degree murder that same day.

 To back up their case, they found two men who were there: John Joe “Cabbage” Kapusta and Mike Gilbert.
 They knew Gomez as a man they called, ‘Indian.’
 Although Kapusta was nearly blind, he recognized Gomez’s voice and said his general physical description was the same as the man who walked over and put three more bullets into Cunningham.